LinusSee/java-pattern-matching/README.md

             -- TODO: On success simply return the username
 ```
 Now I should mention that this code, while syntactically correct, doesn't make much sense in
-elm code.
+elm.
 From what I know (still an Elm beginner) we usually don't persist stuff in a database
 and we most certainly don't throw exceptions.
 (In fact one of Elms guarantees is no runtime errors)
 <br>
 The point however that this is, in my humble opinion, a really simple way of handling cases where you have to choose between a multitude of options/results, like when performing validation, remains valid.